If You Have Been A Witness

 - Help bring the perpetrator to justice—this could prevent further occurrences and protect other BC community members;

 - Help you—you may find it beneficial to talk about what has happened and your feelings about it;

 - Help the BC community—all such offenses have a negative effect on our community and should be pursued actively.

-Simply call the Boston College Police non-emergency number (617-552-4440), 24 hours a day, to report any hate crime or bias-motivated offensive conduct or contact a University official listed in the Support Resources Section if you feel you have been a witness to a hateful incident.
+Simply call the Boston College Police non-emergency number (617-552-4440), 24 hours a day, to report any hate crime and bias-related incidents or contact a University official listed in the Support Resources Section if you feel you have been a witness.